giantswarm/docs/src/content/tutorials/observability/data-ingestion/logs/_index.md

 ### Label your resources

-From release v30.0.0 the label `giantswarm.io/logging` can be set to `true` or `false` on any Namespace or Pod to select targets to collect logs from.
-When the label isn't set it's considered `false`.
+From release `v30.0.0`, the label `giantswarm.io/logging` can be set to `true` or `false` on any namespace or pod to select targets to collect logs from.
+When the label isn't set, it's considered `false`.

 - Pods in any namespace can be labeled
 - Namespace can be labelled; the value used for the namespace will be the default for all pods in this namespace.